 The company was founded by Damon Way and Ken Block who met at a community college class.
 It originally started as a clothing company called, “Eightball” then changed the name a few times before it officially became DC Shoes.

 DC continues to produce the best quality products with their world-class team.
-Various products have been offered to the masses, some of them becoming the brand’s famous silhouettes, which also plays a role in the brand’s massive popularity.
+Various products have been offered to the masses, some of them becoming DC's famous silhouettes, which also plays a role in the brand’s massive popularity.

 In 2017, the brand released the DC Astor, in which unlike most court-inspired sneakers, it features the cupsole but still offers the same superb board feel as the vulcanized sole shoes.
 This silhouette also pays tribute to the puffy skate shoes with its own modernized puffy design.